Skip to content

 Note

-• Enter Credentials - Is used to enter your admin credentials manually.
+• Enter Credentials - Enter your admin credentials manually.

-• Select Credentials - Is used to select your shared credentials from CyberArk.
+• Select Credentials - Select shared credentials from CyberArk.

 • If you choose Enter Credentials, enter your Common KeyStore admin credentials in the Username and Password fields.

-• If choose Select Credentials.
-From the Credential drop-down, select your shared credentials.
+• If you choose Select Credentials, select your shared credentials from the Credential drop-down.

 4. Enter your Common KeyStore admin credentials in the Username and Password fields.

-5. Click Test Access, the click Create.
-Note that Create is only enabled if the Test Access is successful.
+5. Click Test Access, then click Create.
+Create is enabled only if Test Access succeeds.

 1. Enter the IP Address/Hostname and the WinRM Port.